getsentry/sentry-docs/src/collections/_documentation/clients/java/integrations.md

 #### Global Tags

 Sometimes it's useful to add tags and extra data to all log events.
-Tags and extras can be added to logs globally (not threadbound) by adding entries to the LoggerContext.
+You can add tags and extras to logs globally (not thread-bound) by adding entries to the LoggerContext.
 Tags are distinguished by the existing mdcTags configuration property detailed above.

 ```java